Supermaths

 Bodla Brothers Abacus Magic

 Before we start telling our experience about abacus we would like to pen down few things about us.
 We are just like any ordinary kids who always enjoy Indoor/outdoor activities (i.e. cycling, swimming, badminton are few of our favourites) but gave little time to study.
 During our study time, our parents have observed our enthusiasm in maths and thought to improve our skills, speed and accuracy in whatever we do.
-They then joined us in Abacus classes.
-It was 2 1/2 years ago, we were 9 & 8 years old kids when our journey took to a new way of studying in maths.

 This Woman’s Video Teaching Her Son Math with Abacus went Viral.
 Now, She Runs an EdTech Company